Bitverbieger/SurvivorMissions/README.md

 3. Open folder **@Survivor Missions** located now in `%DayzServerRoot%\@Survivor Missions\` and navigate to the `\serverfiles\mpmissions\` directory.
 4. Copy the folder `\SurvivorMissionModule` to `%DayzServerRoot%\mpmissions\%YourMission%.%YourTerrain%\` (like in DayZ default mission `\mpmissions\dayzOffline.chernarusplus`) of your server.
 5. Now open this folder `\SurvivorMissionModule` and **rename the file** `EventsWorldData_chernarusplus.c`* to `EventsWorldData.c`
-(* or another terrain EWD file matching your server loaded map, like `EventsWorldData_enoch.c`for BI's DLC map Livonia)
+(* or another terrain EWD file matching your server loaded map, like `EventsWorldData_enoch.c`for BI's DLC map Livonia or `EventsWorldData_ChernarusPlusGloom_EXP` for Expansion Mod)
-7. Delete all other EventsWorldData files.
+6. Double check if it is the right EWD file for this server instance.
-8. Now navigate to directory `%DayzServerRoot%\mpmissions\%YourMission%.%YourTerrain%\SurvivorMissionModule\Missions\` and edit file `Missions.h` with your favorit text editor.
+7. Now navigate to directory `%DayzServerRoot%\mpmissions\%YourMission%.%YourTerrain%\SurvivorMissionModule\Missions\` and edit file `Missions.h` with your favorit text editor.
-Change all the file paths of each mission file-inlude
+Search&Replace all the file paths of each mission file-inlude
 ```C++
 #include "$CurrentDir:\\mpmissions\\%YourMission%.%YourTerrain%\\SurvivorMissionModule\\Missions\\Apartment.c"
 ```